-- longevity risk (the risk that members live, on average, longer than expected); and - sponsor covenant risk (the risk that, for whatever reason, the sponsoring employer is unable to support the Scheme as anticipated).
+- longevity risk (the risk that members live, on average, longer than expected); and - sponsor covenant risk (the risk that, for whatever reason, the Principal Employer is unable to support the Scheme as anticipated).

 Together, the investment and non-investment risks give rise generally to funding risk.
 This is the risk that the Scheme's funding position falls below what is considered an appropriate level.
+The Trustee regularly reviews progress towards the Scheme's funding target, both in the longer-term as well as against short-term milestones, comparing the actual versus the expected funding level.

-By understanding and considering the key risks that contribute to funding risk, the Trustee believes that it has appropriately addressed and is positioned to manage this general risk.
+By understanding and considering each of the risks that contribute to funding risk, the Trustee believes that it has addressed and is positioned to manage this general risk.